anisham25/novadebate/site/instructors/nathaniel-yoon.md

 bio: Hello!
 I'm Nathaniel (he/him), I debated for Oakton and now for Johns Hopkins.
-In high school I mostly competed in PF, receiving seven bids and ranking high as first nationally while competing locally in all formats, and in college I've broken and received top novice speaker at tournaments including the North American Debating Championship.
+In high school I mostly competed in PF, receiving seven bids and ranking high as first nationally while competing locally in all formats, and in college I've broken at the North American Debating Championship and APDA Nationals.
 I also coached the Oakton team for three years, and after graduating coach many teams who are doing great!
-I enjoy bananas and eggs, and miss my dog while I'm off on campus.
 I've worked on NOVA for the past two summers, as well as many other camps, and I'm real pumped to instruct this summer!
 name: Nathaniel Yoon
 created-on: 2021-05-10T02:04:56.851Z
 updated-on: 2021-05-10T02:04:56.865Z